Georgia-Florida is a rivalry where title dreams often go up in smoke

 “Until you've suited up and played in a game of this magnitude that has this much emotional undertone to it,” Lynch said, “you'll never really fully understand how it works.”

-Here’s how it goes: On the weekend closest to Halloween, these programs meet in Jacksonville, rather than trading trips to each other’s campus.
+Here’s how it goes: On the weekend closest to Halloween, these programs meet in Jacksonville rather than trading trips to each other’s campus.
 For fans, the game turns into a weekend-long event that attracts crowds far bigger than what will fit in the stadium.
 On the field, unpredictability is the norm, with coaches’ jobs and title hopes on the line.

 As rivalry games approach, coaches often remind players that the record of their opponent carries little weight.
 In the past two decades, the need to worry about those upsets is particularly pronounced in Jacksonville — even when the gap between the teams is as significant as it will be this weekend when No. 1 Georgia (7-0, 5-0 SEC) hopes to keep rolling with a win against unranked Florida (4-3, 2-3).

 In the past 20 editions of this game, a top-10 team has fallen 10 times.
-Sometimes a top-10 team has to lose if it’s a meeting between two squads of that caliber, but six of those losses (four suffered by Georgia and two by Florida) came when the opponent wasn’t among the nation’s top 10 teams.
+Sometimes a top-10 team has to lose if it’s a meeting between two squads of that caliber, but six of those losses (four suffered by Georgia and two by Florida) came when the opponent wasn’t among the nation’s top-10 teams.
 Other marquee college football rivalries don’t compare in this makeshift chaos index.

 Some former Georgia players guess that the neutral site plays a critical role in these upsets.
 Teams that aren’t playing well enter with desperation, knowing a rivalry win could save their seasons.
-In 11 of the last 15 seasons, the Georgia-Florida winner has gone on to play in the SEC championship.
+In 11 of the past 15 seasons, the Georgia-Florida winner has gone on to play in the SEC championship.
 And losses in this matchup can just as quickly derail championship hopes.

 “It’s one of those games that you know it has historic implications,” said linebacker Rennie Curran, who played for the Bulldogs from 2007 to 2009.
 “It has ripple effects for how your time at Georgia is remembered.”

 By 2012, Lynch had experience in this game and knew the opportunity it presented.
-The Gators, ranked third in the AP poll, entered undefeated, and Georgia had only lost once.
+The Gators, ranked third in the Associated Press poll, entered undefeated, and Georgia had lost only once.
 Lynch knew if his 12th-ranked team beat a top opponent, the Bulldogs would surge up the standings, and then, he said, “we’re probably going to be in the driver’s seat for a potential spot in the national championship.”

 The Bulldogs knocked off Florida, and that win sent them, rather than the Gators, to the SEC title game, which served as a de facto play-in game for the national championship.
 The Bulldogs fell short against Alabama in a narrow loss, and the Crimson Tide went on to win the national title.